A Long Legal Battle Over Hitler's Birth Home In Austria Ends

 Kotanko wasn't sure why she held onto the property for so long.
 But he said Pommer once told him that " 'Whatever you have inherited, you must not sell.'
 It was her heritage for her and her family."

-The Austrian government has said it plans to renovate the building, and the Ministry of the Interior announced that it would hold an architectural competition to modernize the building.
+The Austrian government has said it plans to renovate the building.

-"As far as I know, there will not be a museum, but it will be the home for handicapped people as it was up to 2012," Kotanko said.
+Interior Ministry spokesperson Gerald Hesztera told NPR that the next steps involve "an open competition for architects to see what they propose for the so-called Hitler house."
+He said officials are deciding whether the competition will be Europe-wide or just open to Austrians.
+The function of the building, he said, will be one part of the competition.

+"It was a goal to get the property for the Austrian government so that we can do whatever we want with it," Hesztera said.

-"Always the places where people are born have always a very special meaning for the public," he said.
-"In my opinion, a part of the house should be used for educational purposes."
+Kotanko hopes the site will retain some of its historical elements.
+"In my opinion, a part of the house should be used for educational purposes," he said.